 On this particular week I was planning to serve this honey cinnamon crunch ice cream.
 I saw a recipe for cinnamon crunch ice cream on SugarHero, but it was a cooked custard type ice cream.

 I usually try to avoid cooked ice cream recipes so I came up with my own base and love the flavor of cinnamon in the ice cream.
-It tastes very similar to the churro ice cream I made last year for Cinco de Mayo.

 The cinnamon crunch makes this really different in a really good way.